spryker/spryker-docs/docs/scos/dev/update-spryker/update-spryker.md

 {% endinfo_block %}

 The most *reasonable strategy* of staying up to date is sticking to the Spryker release cycle and updating modules whenever there is a new release announcement.
-[Subscribe to the release notes](/docs/scos/user/intro-to-spryker/releases/releases.html) if you want to get notified about new releases.
-During the active development phase, it would make sense to do updates more often, for example, monthly.
+To get notified about releases,  [subscribe to the release notes](/docs/scos/user/intro-to-spryker/releases/releases.html).
+During the active development phase, it makes sense to do updates more often, for example, monthly.

 ## Features versus individual module updates

-When you know that you need to update your Spryker-based project, you need to decide at which level you want to do updates: at the *feature *level* or the *module* level*.
+When you know that you need to update your project, you need to decide at which level you want to do updates: at the *feature *level* or the *module* level*.

 {% info_block infoBox %}